 But hers was a different path, in part because there was opportunity.
 Standard treatment called for surgery, chemotherapy using medications already on the market, and then, perhaps, radiation.
 But the mother of two was also eligible to participate in a clinical trial at Moores Cancer Center at UC San Diego Health, testing an experimental drug that precisely targeted her type of rare tumor.

 She decided to join the trial — if not for herself, then for her young sons.
 It was an uncommon choice.
 Less than 5 percent of adult cancer patients in the United States participate in clinical trials — the final and most important step before any new drug, treatment or device is approved for general use.
 Moores Cancer Center conducts roughly 300 clinical trials annually.
 UC San Diego School of Medicine, under the auspices of the Altman Clinical and Translational Institute (ACTRI), oversees more than 1,000 trials each year investigating remedies for conditions ranging from

-glaucoma and the mental health of caregivers of
+diabetes to glaucoma and the mental health of caregivers of

 persons suffering from dementia